-Molded Forward Seats (option)
+Molded Forward Seats (Option)

-You have the choice to include two forward molded seats, which can be situated on either side of the bow - one on the port and the other on the starboard.
-These seats come with an electrically adjustable backrest, facilitated by a linear actuator, allowing you to attain a more favorable reclined angle.
+These seats include an electrically adjustable backrest, facilitated by a linear actuator, allowing you to attain a more favorable reclined angle.
 Additionally, each seat provides concealed storage space underneath for your convenience.

 Operating the Electric Adjustment: